hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 # Test Vectors

-This section provides test vectors for developers to verify their implementations of ACE-GF.
-All hexadecimal values are represented without the '0x' prefix.
+This section defines test vectors intended to verify the correctness and interoperability of ACE-GF implementations.

+Unless otherwise stated, the test vectors in Sections 10.1 through 10.3 define normative behavior for conforming ACE-GF implementations.
+Test vectors associated with specific Application Profiles are informational unless explicitly required by that profile.

-## Basic Test Vector (Standard Profile)
+## Basic Protocol Test Vectors

+### Standard Sealing Profile

 This test case uses the "Standard" Sealing Profile (0x02).